Colin Morgan: Television

-2007–08: Early years
+2007–2008: early years

 In television, Morgan first appeared in 2007 as the embarrassed gay son John Leary in sketches on The Catherine Tate Shows "Christmas Special."
-In 2008, he portrayed the conflicted teenager Jethro Cane opposite David Tennant in the fan-favourite Doctor Who episode "Midnight."
+In 2008, he portrayed the conflicted teenager Jethro Cane in the fan-favourite Doctor Who episode "Midnight".

 2008–2012: Merlin

-Morgan is best known for playing the title role in BBC TV series Merlin from 2008 to 2012 Merlin chronicles the adventures of a young warlock who serves as Arthur's servant and Gaius' ward; Merlin must secretly develop his magical gifts under the gaze of Kings Uther and Arthur, both of whom despise the art.
+Morgan played the title role in BBC TV series Merlin from 2008 to 2012.
+The series chronicles the adventures of a young warlock who serves as Arthur's servant and Gaius' ward; Merlin must secretly develop his magical gifts under the gaze of Kings Uther and Arthur, both of whom despise the art.

 The show was loosely based on the Arthurian legends of Merlin and his relationship with King Arthur.
 Morgan was nominated for and won multiple acting awards, including the Caron Keating Outstanding Newcomer Award in the 56th annual Variety Club Showbiz Award ceremony on 16 November 2008 (at the start of the series) and the Best Actor in Drama Performance: Male award in the 2013 National Television Awards (at the conclusion of the series).

 The role of Merlin proved difficult to cast, according to co-creator and executive producer Johnny Capps.
 "We had to find an actor who has a broad playing range, someone with the lightness of touch who will be able to deal with action and magic", Capps said in a 2011 interview.
 "We had an instinct about Colin.
 At first we weren't sure about him but then saw him again and again and we watched back his final auditions and said, 'He's perfect for the part.'"
 Before auditioning for the role, Morgan received the script for Prince Arthur by mistake.
 He only had five minutes before his audition to read over the correct part.